FREE Case Evaluation

 Certain sex crimes charges in Virginia will be prosecuted at the level of federal government.
 As a general rule, any sex crime that crosses state lines – including interstate sex trafficking and child pornography - will fall into this category.
 For a more detailed list of what constitutes a federal sex crime and different kinds of federal sex crimes, visit this page here.Visit our federal sex crime lawyer page to learn more.

 Penalties for Sex Crimes in Virginia

 Sex crimes carry harsh penalties, and most sex crimes are felonies of various classes.
 Attempted sex crimes also carry penalties.
 An attempt to commit sexual battery, for example, is considered a Class 1 misdemeanor under state law, and is punishable by up to one year in jail and/or a $2,500.00 fine.
 Attempted rape, forcible sodomy, or nonconsensual sexual penetration by any object is considered a Class 4 felony with up to ten years in prison and/or a $100,000.00 fine.
-If you have been charged with any of these crimes, or the others that fall under the umbrella of a sex crime in the Commonwealth, please schedule a free consultation with a Virginia solicitation lawyer with our firm.
+If you have been charged with any of these crimes, or the others that fall under the umbrella of a sex crime in the Commonwealth, please schedule a free consultation with a Virginia sex crimes attorney with our firm.